x-team/handbook/onboarding-guide/technicalities/technicalities.md

 **We're here to support you, 24/7.**

-We have teams for marketing, vetting, business development, community, and finance.

 Unsure of who to talk to on the core team for help?
 Start with [@ben](https://x-team.slack.com/messages/D23Q0MCQ6); he will either help you himself or direct you to the right person.

 At the time of this writing, the Core Team includes: